-So it is certainly possible if your skills are very advanced, LOMS isn't as useful anymore -- and the refund policy covers that scenario.
+It is certainly possible if your skills are very advanced, LOMS isn't as useful anymore -- and the refund policy covers that scenario.

-So you can get access to LOMS and if you discover your skills are beyond the program, you can get a refund - nothing financial lost on your end.
+You can get access to LOMS and if you discover your skills are beyond the program, you can get a refund - nothing financial lost on your end.

 The other reason I notice on refund requests is, "I didn't learn anything new."
 What I find interesting is how the information is phrased compared to the messages I get from the advanced candidates.

 The advanced candidates say, "I'm already pretty advanced, I've done 15 - 20 practice cases with friends and have been at it for a year now, and I can see how the program would be useful to someone else... but that's where I used to be six months ago, but now I'm past that phase."

 The other candidates phrase their response like this, "I've already heard of everything before.
 I'm already familiar with the frameworks, I already know I need a hypothesis, I already know I need to synthesize.
 There are no new concepts in the program."

 My policy is if someone requests a refund, my staff knows to just refund it, no questions asked.